Murali134/LeetCode-Blind75/README.md

 # LeetCode-Blind75
-## ist of Blind 75 Leetcode problems with solutions.
+## List of Blind 75 Leetcode problems with solutions.